 All termination for material noncompliance actions must be documented in the official award file.
-The recipient or subrecipient must be notified of the termination action in writing using the same minimum requirements listed above in Paragraph 4, if a suspension notifying the recipient or subrecipient of potential termination for noncompliance did not precede the termination action.
+The recipient must be notified of the termination action in writing using the same minimum requirements listed above in Paragraph 4, if a suspension notifying the recipient of potential termination for noncompliance did not precede the termination action.
 See 2 CFR §§ 200.339 (Remedies for noncompliance) and 200.340 (Termination).

-- 6. Termination by Mutual Agreement or by the Recipient.
-Per 2 CFR § 200.340(a)(2) and (a)(3), an award may be terminated under the following conditions: - a.
-By the Grants Officer with the consent of the recipient or subrecipient, in which case the two parties shall agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; or - b.
-By the recipient or subrecipient upon sending the Grants Officer a written notification of the reasons for such termination, the effective date, and, in the case of partial termination, the portion of the award to be terminated.
+6. Termination by Mutual Agreement or by the Recipient.
+Per 2 CFR § 200.340(a)(2) and (a)(3), an award may be terminated under the following conditions:

+a.
+By the Grants Officer with the consent of the recipient, in which case the two parties shall agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; or b.
+By the recipient upon sending the Grants Officer a written notification of the reasons for such termination, the effective date, and, in the case of partial termination, the portion of the award to be terminated.
 However, if the Grants Officer determines in the case of partial termination that the remaining portion of the Federal award will not accomplish the purposes for which the Federal award was made, it may terminate the Federal award in its entirety.

 All termination actions must be documented in the official award file.
 See 2 CFR § 200.340 (Termination).
-The Federal Government may not terminate an award unilaterally for the convenience of the government.